What is a cochlear implant?

 The most common forms of severe human hearing loss occur in the cochlea.
 These are broadly known as sensorineural hearing losses.
 Oftentimes, the auditory nerve and upper pathways in the brain are normal and spared from damage or dysfunction.
 Sensorineural hearing loss can occur, via different mechanisms, in all people ranging from infants (congenital sensorineural hearing loss) to elderly adults (presbycusis).

-For those who suffer from moderate to severe hearing loss in one or both ears, this can be an extremely trying and debilitating condition.
+For those who have moderate to severe hearing loss in one or both ears, this can be an extremely trying and debilitating condition.
 Hearing is vital for us as humans to properly utilize speech-language, interact with family and loved ones, sense the world around us, and be alerted to trouble or danger in our vicinity.

 How do cochlear implants improve hearing loss?